 I knew this would give them invaluable real industry experience and for them to acknowledge the skills and techniques of being a successful professional make-up artist.
 We decided to hold this event at the Fremantle Markets on the 16th of October 2016 just ahead of Halloween, to encourage students to be extremely creative with ghoulish and ghostly designs.

 The students were very excited to participate in this event.
 They all have their own individual artistic flair and we wanted to celebrate that and to show off their unique talents to the public.

-The Halloween theme gave us plenty of opportunity to be creative.
+The Halloween theme gave us plenty of opportunities to be creative.
 I performed a demonstration to the students and they then planned their own designs using many different types of mediums.
-Their enthusiasm and excitement was clear to see and from then on, I knew it was going to be a great day.
+Their enthusiasm and excitement were clear to see and from then on, I knew it was going to be a great day.
 We discussed products and working within a budget.
-I demonstrated how to use normal house hold materials to create gory effects and awesome additions to their designs.
+I demonstrated how to use normal household materials to create gory effects and awesome additions to their designs.